‘The Big Society’ and ‘Localism’

 Funded by the ESRC these two-day events aim to bring together scholars at the cutting edge of research to explore the latest issues and debates in the emerging fields of housing, localism and the Big Society.

 The inter-disciplinary seminars will seek to benefit policymakers and practitioners, and to involve early-career as well as established academics, offering an opportunity to extend existing working relationships and establish new ones.

-The second seminar in Belfast is currently full, however a reserve registration list is in operation.
+There are still a small amount of places available for our seminar in St Andrews on 13th and 14th March 2014.
 Contact the Project Administrator for further information and follow us on Twitter for regular updates.

 In association with